ssin610/Quinzical/README.md

  - Audio(spd-say) issue:
  	Run command: "sudo apt-get install speech-dispatcher" in the terminal to install spd-say

- - Nothing display (or No response) during the game:
+ - Nothing displayed (or No response) during the game:
  	Please close the game and delete the following files and start the game again Quinzical/addedCategories.txt, Quinzical/addedQuestions.txt,